marcelopalacioabreu/b00m-h3adsh0t/README.md

 * Wall hacks
   * Glitches with game surfaces
   * Graphics driver modifications that ignore depth checking
-  * draw all objects on the screen
+  * Draw all objects on the screen
 * Reduced flash
 * Transparent buildings, ceilings, obstacles, and trees
   * Remove visual elements of the game